What should I do if my child is unwell?

 - The school day begins at 8.50 a.m. and all pupils are expected to be in school at this time.
 Morning registration is staggered between 8.35 a.m. and 8.50 a.m.
 A child will be registered late in the morning if they arrive after 8.50 a.m., the scheduled start of the day.

 - Registration closes at 9 a.m.
-Arrival after the close of registration will be marked as unauthorised absence and coded U in line with the Department of Education guidance.
-This mark shows them to be on site, but is legally recorded as an unauthorised absence;
+Arrival after the close of registration will be marked as a Late absence and coded either L or U in line with the Department of Education guidance.
+These marks shows them to be on site, but is legally recorded as not arriving on time.

 - All lateness is recorded daily.
 This information will be required by the courts, should a prosecution for non-attendance or lateness be necessary;